kanglu/node-samples/README.md

 This is a simple hacked up ```node.js``` application that will act as client and server for websocket communication using the ```ws``` module (<https://github.com/websockets/ws>).

+I also used the ```random-js``` module for just generating random range of integers.

+All dependent modules have been checked in here as well for convenience.

 I did this primarily to get myself familiarized with the websockets and node.js modules.
 It is not production worthy code.

 ## Here is a list of the required node modules